 What is an ADN degree good for?
 Graduates of ADN programs who become registered nurses have a wide range of job opportunities open for them.
 In fact, they can work in doctors’ offices and clinics, home healthcare and outpatient care settings, nursing and residential care facilities, public and private hospitals, corporations, urgent care centers, pharmacies, patients’ homes and schools.
 Furthermore, they can work in numerous specialties including family medicine, pediatrics, oncology, substance abuse and emergency care.

 ASN – Associate of Science Degree in Nursing

+What does an “ASN” degree stand for?
 The ASN degree stands for “Associate of Science Degree in Nursing.”
 The ASN program is essentially not any different from the ADN or AAS degree, except maybe for a few courses.
-This type of degree is typically awarded by your local community college, vocational schools or hospital sponsored programs, however, the degree may place more emphasis on the performance of tasks rather than on academic work.
+This type of degree is typically awarded by your local community college, vocational schools, or hospital-sponsored programs; however, the degree may place more emphasis on the performance of clinical tasks rather than on academic work.

 AAS – Associate Of Applied Science In Nursing

 What does the “AAS” nursing degree stand for?
 The AAS degree stands for “Associate of Applied Science in Nursing.”
 As with the ADN and ASN programs, the AAS degree is similar in that it will equip the nursing student with the knowledge to learn the basics of nursing.
 The AAS degree is typically a two-year program.

 Coursework in an AAS nursing degree program provides training in pharmacology, health assessment, anatomy, physiology, chemistry, microbiology, and medical terminology.
 Clinical work will be required.
 Upon completion, students will be ready to take the NCLEX exam to become an LPN or RN.